skardsen3/Titanic/README.md

 # Titanic
-The code for my submission on the Titanic Kaggle competition
+The code for my first submission on the Titanic Kaggle competition